threefoldtecharchive/rivine/doc/api/Daemon.md

 #### /daemon/version [GET]

-returns the version of the Sia daemon currently running.
+returns the version of the Rivine daemon currently running.

 ###### JSON Response
 ```javascript